adamchainz/conjecture/docs/design.rst

 The hard part of property based testing is shrinking.
 You implement a data generator, and then in order to get good output you need to implement shrinkers for that data.

-An idea that has been around for a while (it is implemented in Erlang QuickCheck, test.check and Hypothesis at the minimum) but was absent from the original QuickCheck is that in many cases you can get shrinking 'for free' by building your generators on top of existing ones and then just shrinking the inputs.
+An idea that has been around for a while (it is implemented in QuickCheck, both Erlang and Haskell, test.check and Hypothesis at the minimum) but was absent from the original QuickCheck is that in many cases you can get shrinking 'for free' by building your generators on top of existing ones and then just shrinking the inputs.
 For example, in Hypothesis if you wanted to produce a generator for sorted lists, you could do:

 .. code-block:: python